Felipe-Ulloa-CA/bus-eta-prediction/README.md

 ## Model Validation and Optimization

-- Cross-validation was used to evaluate robustness across multiple splits
+- Cross-validation was used to evaluate robustness
-- GridSearchCV was applied to optimize hyperparameters
+- GridSearchCV was applied for hyperparameter tuning

 Optimal parameters:

 - `n_estimators = 50`
-- `max_depth = 10`
+- `max_depth = 5`

 ---